-- At this point we apply a magical formula that lets a wizard tell us what the dial should read if every thing is in correct balance.
+- At this point we apply a magical formula that lets a wizard tell us what the dial should read if everything is in correct balance.

 - We reconcile any difference between that number and the dial reading by adjusting the arm length.
-Thus, the wizard says Ralph should have more weights or that Rachael should move in or out on her side of the “totter” until the Seesaw balances again.
+Thus, the wizard says Ralph should have more weights or that Rachel should move in or out on her side of the “totter” until the Seesaw balances again.

 - Now we know that for a given weight, along with Ralph’s and Rachel’s specific position, the seesaw will be in balance.
 In other words, we know how much force will be needed to move the dial by one dyne.
 This magical formula makes the translation of the weight added to the number the dial should read.

 We have a short video that shows how this calibration process works.
 You can get to it by clicking on the bubble.

 I had fun putting this together and hope it simplified understanding of the tensiometer calibration process (except for the magical formula the basis of which is a designer’s secret).

 Let me know what your interests are and we'll try to rail about them.
 You can do this by commenting below or by emailing me at email@example.com